hapax/hapax.github.io/assets/problem-time.md

 [prequel](https://hapax.github.io/philosophy/physics/psychology-time/)
 for more details.)
-But while the spirit is similar, there is an asymmetry between future and past which the growing blocker and free willer are tracking in their own misguided way.
+But while the spirit is similar, there is an asymmetry between future and past which does not exist between up and down.
+In their own misguided way, the growing blocker and free willer are using this asymmetry.
 And that is really the point I want to make.
-The folk Cartesian may draw the wrong conclusions, but the *premises are sound*.
+While the folk Cartesian may draw the wrong conclusions, the *premises are sound*.

 #### The problem of time